 One of my big fears over the last year has been forgetting Shayna.
-One of the reasons I have not wanted to go on living is every day memories fade.
+One of the reasons I have not wanted to go on living is everyday memories fade.
 We cannot rely on these brains to reliably bring things back to us.
-Having watched my father-in-law slowly disappear due to Alzheimer’s and my mother-in-law going through the same thing now I know how precious and fleeting memories can be.
+Watching my father-in-law slowly disappear due to Alzheimer’s and my mother-in-law going through the same thing, I now know how precious and fleeting memories can be.
 I don’t want to outlive my memories of Shayna.
-Every day, I make a conscious effort to try to recall her voice, her mannerisms, the beauty mark on her lip, the way she teased, her joie de vivre I bring back as much as I can trying to reinforce wherever those memories are stored so they don’t fade away.
+Every day, I make a conscious effort to try to recall her voice, her mannerisms, the beauty mark on her lip, the way she teased, and her joie de vivre I bring back as much as I can, trying to reinforce wherever those memories are stored, so they don’t fade away.
 I’ve tattooed her name onto my body so I will have a constant reminder of her every single day, no matter what.

-One year after her passing I can say that while memories may fade, my love for her has not, not even a little bit.
+One year after her passing, I can say that while memories may fade, my love for her has not, not even a little bit.
 I think about her all of the time.
-I envision her by my side as I walk or meditate or work in my office.
-A few years ago she would have been sitting right here behind me in my chair as I worked, playing with my ears.
+I envision her by my side as I walk, meditate, or work in my office.
+A few years ago, she would have sat right behind me in my chair as I worked, playing with my ears.
 I imagine her here doing that right now.
-One year in and I’ve kept the memories alive and the love has grown only stronger.
+One year in, I’ve kept the memories alive, and the love has grown only stronger.